hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 He first thought of running a background job to give real-time insight of the datetime to the program, but I had a simpler solution in mind since spawning workers for a project like this was blatant overengineering.
 So, seeing him mess up his core analogy of the program we were about to make, we decided to share our algorithm.
 It was pretty simple:

 1. The program would *only* work when executed - not in the background, so that's one axed thing.
-2. Since we're already tracking two time-tracing fields (2 and 3 above), it'd be very easy to calculate the approximate time of "unlock" for the capsule.
+2. Since we're already tracking two time-tracing fields (2 and 3 above), it'd be very easy to calculate `future_time` (in this case, the approximate time when a particular capsule should be unlocked).
+This would work by incrementing the user's given duration as a timedelta to the time when the capsule was created.
 3. If the user wanted to check whether a capsule was unlockable, it'd just check a condition: `if (future_time < present_time) {... # do unlock stuff}`

 #### the route monzu took (algo)